CarnegieHall/ch-lod-app/README.md

 It needs to be PostgreSQL 12 or later.
 Make sure the database is running and the "ch_lod" database is created.

+### Upgrading the database
+After db upgrades, these commands need to run in the console `./manage.py migrate`
+`./manage.py update_index` // load wagtail users

 ## SPARQL endpoint

 You need to set the environment variable "SPARQL_ENDPOINT", "SPARQL_PASSWORD", and "SPARQL_USERNAME".

+## Datadog Voicebox authentication
+environment variable VOICEBOX_BEARER_TOKEN needs to be set for voicebox functionality